buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Entities/IfcElectricFlowStorageDevice.md

 # IfcElectricFlowStorageDevice

-An electric flow storage device is a device in which electrical energy is stored and from which energy may be progressively released.
+An electric flow storage device is a device in which electrical energy is stored and from which energy may be progressively released.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >